Spread Out Random Walks on Homogeneous Spaces: Consequences

 \subsection{Convergence of the Laws}

-Using the results from \parsign\ref{sec:spread_out}, we can now easily prove convergence to equilibrium of the $n$-step distributions $\mathcal{L}(\Phi_n)$, which is sometimes referred to as \emph{mixing} of the random walk. \begin{theorem} Suppose that $\Gamma\subset G$ is a lattice.
+Using the results from~\S\ref{sec:spread_out}, we can now easily prove convergence to equilibrium of the $n$-step distributions $\mathcal{L}(\Phi_n)$, which is sometimes referred to as \emph{mixing} of the random walk.

+Recall from the discussion in \S\ref{subsec:trans} that spread out random walks on finite volume spaces are automatically $\psi$-irreducible on each orbit $\G x$ with $\psi$ equivalent to $m_{\G x}$, so that the concept of periodicity treated in Theorem~\ref{thm:markov_periodicity} and Proposition~\ref{prop:periodicity} is available. \begin{theorem} Suppose that $\Gamma\subset G$ is a lattice.
 Let $\mu$ be spread out and $d\in\N$ be the period of the induced random walk on $\G x$ for some $x\in X$.
 Then for any starting distribution $\nu$ on $\G x$ we have

-as $n\to\infty$. \end{theorem} \begin{proof} By Lemma \ref{lem:adapted} we may assume without loss of generality that $X=\G x$ and that $\mu$ is adapted.
-Then Propositions \ref{prop:spread_out_irr} and \ref{prop:harris_rec} together imply that the random walk on $X$ is positive Harris recurrent.
+as $n\to\infty$. \end{theorem} \begin{proof} By Lemma~\ref{lem:adapted} we may assume without loss of generality that $X=\G x$ and that $\mu$ is adapted.
+Then Corollary~\ref{cor:fin_vol_irred} and Proposition~\ref{prop:harris_rec} together imply that the random walk on $X$ is positive Harris recurrent.
 Its unique invariant probability is $m_X$.
 In the aperiodic case $d=1$ the result thus is a direct consequence of \cite[Theorem~13.3.3]{MT}.

 We will now reduce the general case to the aperiodic one.
-Let $D_1,\dots,D_d\subset X$ be a $d$-cycle with the properties from Proposition \ref{prop:periodicity}.
+Let $D_0,\dots,D_{d-1}\subset X$ be a $d$-cycle with the properties from Proposition~\ref{prop:periodicity}.
 Writing $\nu$ as a convex combination and using the triangle inequality, we may assume that $\nu$ is supported on one of the $D_i$.
 It will be enough to prove the result for $n$ tending to $\infty$ inside each one of the arithmetic progressions $r+d\N$ for $r=0,\dots,d-1$.
 So let us fix one such $r$ and replace $n$ by $nd+r$ in the claimed statement.
-After renumbering the $D_i$ we may assume that $\mu^{*r}*\nu$ is supported inside $D_1$.
-Setting $\nu_i\coloneqq \mu^{*(i+r-1)}*\nu$ for $i=1,\dots,d$ we have that $\nu_i$ is supported inside $D_i$ and are left to show that
+After renumbering the $D_i$ we may assume that $\mu^{*r}*\nu$ is supported inside $D_0$.
+Setting $\nu_i=\mu^{*(i+r)}*\nu$ for $i=0,\dots,d-1$ we have that $\nu_i$ is supported inside $D_i$ and are left to show that

 as $n\to\infty$.
-However, in view of part (iv) of Proposition \ref{prop:periodicity}, this follows from the aperiodic case, after writing $m_X=\frac1d(m_{D_1}+\dots+m_{D_d})$ and applying the triangle inequality once more. \end{proof}
+However, in view of part (iv) of Proposition~\ref{prop:periodicity}, this follows from the aperiodic case, after writing $m_X=\frac1d(m_{D_0}+\dots+m_{D_{d-1}})$ and applying the triangle inequality once more. \end{proof}